-The developer tests cover all security functionalities and all security mechanisms as identified in the functional specification.
+The developer tests covered all security functionalities and all security mechanisms as identified in the functional specification.

-The evaluators were able to repeat the tests of the developer either using the library of programs, tools and prepared chip samples delivered to the evaluator or at the developers site.
-They performed independent tests to supplement, augment and to verify the tests performed by the developer.
-The tests of the developer were repeated by sampling, by repetition of complete regression tests and by software routines developed by the evaluators and computed on samples with an evaluation operating system.
-For the developer tests repeated by the evaluators other test parameters were used and the test equipment was varied.
-Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections both in design data and on the final product.
+The evaluators were able to repeat the tests of the developer either using the library of programs, tools and prepared chip samples delivered to the evaluator or at the developer's site.
+Independent tests were performed, in order to supplement, augment and to verify the tests performed by the developer.
+For the developer tests repeated by the evaluators, other test parameters were used and the test equipment was varied.
+Security features of the TOE, realised by specific design and layout measures, were checked by the evaluators during layout inspections both in design data and on the final product.

 The evaluation has shown that the actual version of the TOE provides the security functionalities as specified by the developer.
-The test results confirm the correct implementation of the TOE security functionalities.
+The test results confirmed the correct implementation of the TOE security functionalities.

-For penetration testing the evaluators took all security functionalities into consideration.
-Intensive penetration testing was planned based on the analysis results and performed for the underlying mechanisms of security functionalities using bespoke equipment and expert know how.
+For penetration testing, the evaluators took all security functionalities into consideration.
+Intensive penetration testing was planned based on the analysis results and performed for the underlying mechanisms of security functionalities.
 The penetration tests considered both the physical tampering of the TOE and attacks which do not modify the TOE physically.
 The penetration tests results confirm that the TOE is resistant to attackers with high attack potential in the intended environment for the TOE.